-If you’re heading to Asheville soon for a weekend getaway I wanted to share my recent weekend itinerary.
-I was there for a long weekend to celebrate my friends bachelorette, and it was the perfect combination of relaxing and fun.
+If you’re heading to Asheville, North Carolina, for a weekend getaway, I wanted to share my recent weekend bachelorette trip in Asheville itinerary.
+I was there for a long weekend for my friend’s bachelorette party, and it was the perfect combination of relaxing and fun.

 Weekend Bachelorette Trip in Asheville Itinerary

-Checked into our Airbnb, which was too cute by the way!
-We had a total of 13 girls in the house and had plenty of room to get ready.
+First, we checked into our Airbnb, which was too cute!
+We had a total of 13 girls in the house, and had plenty of room to get ready.
 The decor and finishes were gorgeous, and there was a hot tub and fire pit to enjoy the view of the river.
-The only negative was there were no full-length mirrors and the driveway was slightly scary to navigate in and out of with a big drop off right in front of the house.
+The only negative was there were no full-length mirrors, and the driveway was slightly scary to navigate in and out.
+It had a big drop off right in front of the house.

 I’m not a beer drinker by any means, but I enjoyed learning about the process and science that goes into different types of beer.
 Plus, you get to hear a little about the history of Asheville and get great recommendations for food.

-We finished the tour right next door to this highly recommended BBQ restaurant.
+We finished the tour right next door at this highly recommended BBQ restaurant.
 I split the fried chicken sandwich with my friend, but the real winner was the sausage ball appetizer we split.

-This was the coldest day in Asheville, so we were hiking in low 20-degree weather.
-I wore two layers of leggings (one being fleece lined) with a long sleeve Lululemon top under this puffer jacket.
+This was the coldest day in Asheville, so we were hiking in 20-degree weather.
+I wore two layers of leggings (one being fleece-lined) with a long sleeve Lululemon top under this puffer jacket.
 I was only cold the first few minutes and was comfortable the rest of the hike.
-There was a point in the hike where we had to cross over a river on stepping rocks, so if you’re not comfortable with that you may not make it to the top (right picture).
-The hike overall was very easy, I never got winded and I’m out of shape, haha!
+There was a point in the hike where we had to cross over a river on stepping rocks.
+If you’re not comfortable with that, you may not make it to the top (right picture).
+The hike overall was very easy.
+I never got winded, and I’m out of shape, haha!

 After the hike, we built up an appetite and headed to a brewery for drinks and food.
 Outside of New Belgium, there are food trucks.
 The day we were there, there was only one, but the tacos were so good!
 I ordered a chicken and waffle and gyro taco.

-We got downtown early and had a drink before dinner.
-A guy walking his dog highly recommended to stop into this bar for wine and we weren’t disappointed!
-They had $5 wine specials and the service was very quick.
+We headed downtown early and had a drink before dinner.
+A guy walking his dog highly recommended to stop into this bar for wine, and we weren’t disappointed!
+They had $5 wine specials, and the service was very quick.
 There is live music on the weekends around 8:30.
 The venue is pretty intimate, so get there early if you have a large group.

 I’m not sure if I had just build up an appetite, but this meal was my favorite of the weekend!
 I split the Tortellini Alla Vodka and a cannoli with my friend, and everything from the bread and appetizers to the last bite was delicious.